Written by DiveThru Team

 When the worrying strikes, say these statements aloud (as many times as you need):

 I am doing everything I can to keep myself safe and healthy.

 I trust that I am healthy and well.

 I am in tune with my body and it knows how to protect me.

 And, stop seeking reassurance.
 “Stop seeking reassurance from your family, from your friends, from the internet,” says Nadia.
 “That is only enabling the anxiety and making it worse.
 You need to learn to work through these things on your own.
 (Of course, if it’s an emergency, contact your doctor.)”

-For more info, and to hear more about Nadia’s own health anxiety, tune into episode 2 of the Anxious Like You podcast!
+For more info on health anxiety, tune into Episode 2 of the Anxious Like You podcast!